10 Ways To Get Rid Of Negative Chatter In Your Mind

-Sure, your gut feelings have considerable value, but they’re not always reliable; for example, sometimes beliefs shaped by feelings just come from defense-mechanisms or ancient fears.
-The alternative is this: when you believe something, look for evidence to both support and challenge it, then weight everything up.
+Sure, your gut feelings have considerable value, but they’re not always reliable; for example, sometimes beliefs shaped by feelings just come from defense mechanisms or ancient fears.
+The alternative is this: when you believe something, look for evidence to both support and challenge it, then weigh everything up.

 5. Guilty Thinking